CodeMinds-Digital/signtusk-nextjs/NETLIFY_DEPLOYMENT.md

 ### Build Fails with "Missing Supabase environment variables"

 This error occurs when the environment variables are not properly set in Netlify.
 Make sure all required environment variables are configured in your Netlify dashboard.

+### Build Fails with TypeScript/Module Not Found Errors

+If you encounter TypeScript-related build errors:

+1. The project has been configured to use JavaScript for the Next.js config (`next.config.js`)
+2. TypeScript is included in dependencies (not devDependencies) for proper build support
+3. Node.js version is set to 20 for compatibility

+### Build Command Issues

+If the build command fails, ensure:

+1. The build command is set to: `npm ci && npm run build:netlify`
+2. The publish directory is set to: `.next`
+3. All environment variables are properly configured before building

 ### JWT Secret Security